Each year, Rotary awards up to 130 fully funded fellowships for dedicated leaders from around the world to study at one

 Professional development certificate program

 We see peace not as an abstract concept but as a living, dynamic expression of human development.
-Peacebuilding is a cornerstone of our mission as a humanitarian service organization, and it is one of our six areas of focus — the channels of activity through which our members make their mark on the world.
+Peacebuilding is a cornerstone of our mission as a humanitarian service organization, and it is one of Rotary's areas of focus — the channels of activity through which our members make their mark on the world.
 Our programs, grants and fellowships focus on creating environments where peace can be built and maintained.
 Rotary believes that if concerned citizens work together to create peace locally, lasting change can happen globally.

 Where Rotary Peace Center alumni work